 Many painting styles have been discovered and used to create beautiful masterpieces.
 Here’s a question for you.
 If you desire to learn drawing and painting, what should be your foundation or starting point?

-The answer is sketching.
+The answer is sketching art.
 Before mastering other aspects of drawing, it’s important that an aspiring artist learns and implements the concepts of sketching.
-Through this guide, we are going to learn about the top 6 types of sketching techniques that every artist needs to master.
+Through this guide, we are going to learn about the top 6 types of color pencil sketching art techniques that every artist needs to master.
 Alright pencil warriors, let’s begin!

-One of the most fundamental types of sketching, the hatching technique is used to add shadows and depth to our artworks.
+One of the most fundamental types of sketching art, the hatching technique is used to add shadows and depth to our artworks.
 This is done by using shading.

 Hatching involves drawing a set of non-crossing lines that are parallel to each other.
 These lines portray or represent the illumination effects that a light source has on the art subject.

 In simple words, if we need to showcase the illuminated areas of the art subject, the gap between the lines should be more.
 On the other hand, in order to represent shadows or darker areas in our artwork, the gap between these lines should be less.